c-testsuite/c-testsuite/README.md

 - Split runners by arch and platform.
 - Add emulated runners.
 - Split tests by C standard somehow.
+- Add error tests, where the compiler is expected to fail.
+- Add zero dependency program test runners... programs like cat/sort/w.e. we can compile then stress test.

 # Maybe